 Noxious weed species are identified by the Idaho State Department of Agriculture (ISDA).
-As of February 2011, there were 64 species identified by Idaho State Law.
+Here is a noxious weed list for Idaho from the Idaho Weed Awareness Campaign website.

 The District is part of three cooperative weed management areas: Tri-State Demo, Clearwater Basin, and Palouse.